viamrobotics/docs/docs/tutorials/get-started/confetti-bot.md

 * A big button, like [this one](https://www.amazon.com/EG-STARTS-Buttons-Illuminated-Machine/dp/B01LZMANZ7/ref=sxts_b2b_sx_reorder_acb_business).
 Check the wiring diagram for the specific model you have as you wire the button.
 * A mini confetti cannon, like [this one](https://www.amazon.com/Confetti-Poppers-Party-Accessory-Pack/dp/B074SP7FZH/ref=sr_1_4)
-* Any gpio motor, like the [Bemonoc 25GA370 DC Encoder Metal Gearmotor 12V](https://www.amazon.com/25GA370-Encoder-Metal-Gearmotor-150RPM/dp/B07GNFYGYQ/ref=asc_df_B07GNFYGYQ/).
+* A gpio motor.
+We used the [Bemonoc 25GA370 DC Encoder Metal Gearmotor 12V](https://www.amazon.com/25GA370-Encoder-Metal-Gearmotor-150RPM/dp/B07GNFYGYQ/ref=asc_df_B07GNFYGYQ/).
-The STL files for 3D printing are adapted to the size of this motor, but you can update the design depending on the model you have.
+The STL files we use for 3D printing are adapted to the size of this motor, but you can update the design depending on the model you have.
 * A [L298N Motor Driver](https://www.amazon.com/Qunqi-Controller-Module-Stepper-Arduino/dp/B014KMHSW6/ref=sr_1_6)
 * A [12V battery](https://www.amazon.com/ExpertPower-EXP1270-Rechargeable-Lead-Battery/dp/B003S1RQ2S/ref=sr_1_4) with a [charger](https://www.amazon.com/dp/B0BC3Y5N3Q/ref=vp_d_pd_b2b_qd_vp_pd)
 * Jumper wires